lramirez32/Metrics-conversion/README.md

 # Metrics-conversion
-Program that allows you to convert units or mesaure from the US to European countries
+Program that allows you to convert units of mesaure from the US to European countries